AndyD87/CcOS/README.md

     build.sh # change to "builDebug.sh" if debug is requried
     cd ..\Solution

-Second way is to build directly with cmake.
+Second way is to build on commandline, without build script.
 Here an example:

     mkdir Solution
     cd Solution